Randy Arozarena Player Props: Rays vs. Guardians

-The Tampa Bay Rays and Randy Arozarena (.324 slugging percentage over his past 10 games, including one homer), battle starting pitcher Gavin Williams and the Cleveland Guardians at Tropicana Field, Saturday at 4:10 PM ET.
+The Tampa Bay Rays and Randy Arozarena (.351 slugging percentage over his past 10 games, including one homer), take on starting pitcher Tanner Bibee and the Cleveland Guardians at Tropicana Field, Sunday at 1:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Guardians.
+In his last game, he went 1-for-4 with an RBI against the Guardians.

 Randy Arozarena Game Info & Props vs. the Guardians